YOUR BRAND - and what it says about you? (PART 1)

 Another reason to re-brand yourself is to distinguish yourself from your peers or work colleagues.
 For example, Jane Fraser, the giant Citigroup’s CEO, crashed through Wall Street’s ever-present glass ceiling in a blast of colours.
 She continued wearing her trademark pink suits and floral dresses.

-Similarly, a company consultant quickly became known for his stylish wear by wearing dramatic yet tasteful jackets.
-So much so that on meeting him for the first time, one potential client expressed disappointment that “You’re not wearing one of those famous jackets I’ve been hearing about.”
+Similarly, a company consultant quickly became known for his stylish attire, which included dramatic yet tasteful jackets.
+So much so that, on meeting him for the first time, one potential client expressed disappointment that “You’re not wearing one of those famous jackets I’ve been hearing about.”